 Inspired from the lives of the Blessed Virgin Mary and the Prophet Elijah, the members have the desire to see God’s presence in contemplative prayer while living an active and busy life in the midst of the world.

-In Community Life: Community Life is also strengthened through Apostolic activities, the corporal and spiritual works of mercy, special activities and other projects in which all community members can participate so that the bonds of unity may grown strong.
+In Community Life: Community Life is also strengthened through Apostolic activities, the corporal and spiritual works of mercy, special activities, and other projects in which all community members can participate so that the bonds of unity may grow strong.
 Promoting the spirit of Carmel in the members’ parishes is also a valuable ministry.

 In Ministry Life: Carmelites are called to an active participation in the ministry of the Church.
 A special concern shall be shown to the sick and homebound members of the community.
 The Ministry involves a sacrifice of time, talent, and treasure, through the acceptance of obligation of stewardship.